yodada/ChampSim/README.md

 ### Building

-To build both the baseline ChampSim binary with no prefetcher and the prefetcher ChampSim binary that reads your ML model's output from a file, run:
+The following command will compile two ChampSim binaries: (1) A ChampSim binary that reads your ML model's output from a file and uses that as a prefetcher, and (2) A ChampSim binary with no prefetching that is to be used as a baseline

 ```
 ./ml_prefetch_sim.py build